Litters, bred for service temperament and traits, expected in May and June

 As our lives progressed, we found ourselves wanting a softer dog who would adore children and monitor, yet never compromise, the safety of the animals on our hobby farm.

-One day, reminiscing with Jessica about my childhood, we began to question why Collies had not been a part of our lives.
-To this point I had only met one Collie in my entire life, not even at dog shows we visited.
-Research brought us to Old Time Scotch Collies and Scottish Collies.
-I realized they were producing the type of Collie I fell in love with as a child, and they met the criteria we were looking for.
+One day, reminiscing with Jessica about my childhood dreams, we began to question why Collies had not been a part of our lives.
+To this point, I had only met one Collie in my entire life.
+Our immediate research brought us to Old Time Scotch Collies and Scottish Collies.
+I realized they were producing the type and temperament of Collie I had fallen in love with as a child.
+They met the criteria we were looking for in a family and farm dog.

 While raising a litter was a life goal of mine it was Jessica who insisted that we prioritize health, temperament and structure before taking the leap to become breeders.
 This was and still remains the foundation of all our breeding choices.

 Jessica often states that she takes a lot of pride in breeding dogs that in fifty years she will still want to own.
-With a goal of making each generation healthier than the one before.
+With a goal of making each generation healthier than the one before, we hope to be major contributors to the future of this breed.

-While my children were surrounded by many dogs only one shares the deep love of dogs that I have had.
+My children were surrounded by many dogs but only one shared the deep love of dogs that I have always had.
 Actually, her love of all animals knows no bounds.
 Jessica found every opportunity to turn schoolwork into some kind of animal related project.
-She has enjoyed raising, miniature horses, a cow, goats, chickens, pigeons, rats, ducks, geese, guinea pigs, rabbits, fish, shrimp, hermit crabs, peafowl, Parrots, guinea fowl, pheasant, turkeys, quail, doves, cats and dogs on our very small farm over the last 25 years.
+She has enjoyed raising and caring for, miniature horses, cows, pigs, goats, chickens, pigeons, rats, ducks, geese, guinea pigs, rabbits, fish, shrimp, hermit crabs, peafowl, parrots, guinea fowl, pheasant, turkeys, quail, doves, cats and dogs on our very small farm.

 Jessica grew her skillset by volunteering at vet clinics, sled dog races, working for a big show dog breeder and in the pet industry.
 She is often called upon for medical advice due to her education and experiences with animals.